Hadoop, Big Data, NoSQL & DevOps Docker Images

 These images are all available pre-built on My DockerHub - https://hub.docker.com/u/harisekhon/.

-Quality and Testing - this repo has entire test suites run against it from various GitHub repositories to validate the docker images' functionality, branches vs tagged versions align, latest contains correct version from master branch, syntax checks against all build files found in the repo covering all common file formats (JSON/INI/Make/XML/YAML configurations) etc.
+Quality and Testing - this repo has entire test suites run against it from various GitHub repositories to validate the docker images' functionality, branches vs tagged versions align, latest contains correct version from master branch, syntax checks covering all common build and file formats (Make/JSON/CSV/INI/XML/YAML configurations) etc.

 These are reusable tests that can anybody can implement and can be found in my PyTools and Bash-Tools repos as well as the Advanced Nagios Plugins Collection which contains hundreds of technology specific API-level test programs to ensure the docker images are functioning as intended.